 The accepted model is a white dwarf accreting matter from a giant-star binary-star companion until it reaches the Chandrasekhar limit, the point where it collapses, (accretion induced collapse, abbreviated AIC).
 If it accretes hydrogen, there could be hydrogen lines.
 Another model, white dwarfs merging to achieve the limit, has recently been revived, positing that if a third body is present, the chaotic orbits cause a likely collision within a plausible timescale.
 The resulting collapse is presumed to trigger carbon fusion (a carbon detonation or carbon deflagration) leading to a thermal runaway.

-If both triggers occur in nature, the amount of matter in a Type Ia Supernovae could be larger, the limit being two maximum-sized white dwarfs, perhaps could be brighter and not function as well as a standard candle.
-This could affect otherwise-reliable Cosmological conclusions based upon observations of standard candles.
+If both triggers occur in nature, the amount of matter in a Type Ia supernovae could vary, the limit being two maximum-sized white dwarfs, perhaps could be brighter and not function as well as a standard candle.
+This could affect otherwise-reliable cosmological conclusions based upon observations of standard candles.